 - Master key (black)-This key works in every lock.
 Your Toyota dealer will need it to make you a new key with built-in transponder chip. - 2.
-Sub key (gray)-This key does not work in the glove box.
+Sub key (gray)-This key will not work in the glove box and trunk.